Where the Boys Are: Production

-The novel contained a section where the students help raise money to ship arms to Fidel Castro for his revolution in Cuba.
+The novel contained a section where the students raise money to ship arms to Fidel Castro for his revolution in Cuba.
 Pasternak decided to remove this.
 "The author was very sympathetic to Castro", said Pasternak.
 "Politics does not belong in entertainment.
 As actors or writers or movie makers of any sort, we have a right to our political preferences.
 But that is why we have secret ballots...
 We felt that the only revolution these youngsters should be involved in was their personal revolution."

 George Hamilton got a bit part for his friend Sean Flynn in the movie.

 Hamilton claims to have improvised the scene in which he wrote a question mark in the sand next to Dolores Hart.
 He firmly believed he was making a "little nothing of a film" and did not enjoy the shoot.
 The film also featured the screen debut, in an unaccredited role, by former Miss Ohio and Elvis Presley consort Kathy Gabriel.

 The opening sequence was narrated by veteran voice-over artist Paul Frees.
 Frees is best known for his work on Disneyland attractions, such as The Haunted Mansion and Pirates Of The Caribbean.

 Music

 The kind of cool modern jazz (or west coast jazz) popularized by such acts as Dave Brubeck, Gerry Mulligan, and Chico Hamilton, then in the vanguard of the college music market, features in a number of scenes with Basil.
 Called "dialectic jazz" in the film, the original compositions were by Pete Rugolo.

 MGM had bolstered the film's success potential by giving a large role to Connie Francis, the top American female recording star and a member of the MGM Records roster.
 Francis had solicited the services of Neil Sedaka and Howard Greenfield, who had written hit songs for her, to write original material for her to perform on the film's soundtrack including a "Where the Boys Are" title song.
 Sedaka and Greenfield wrote two potential title songs for the film, but producer Joe Pasternak passed over the song Francis and the songwriting duo preferred in favor of a lush 1950s style movie theme.
-Francis recorded the song on October 18, 1960 in a New York City recording session with Stan Applebaum arranging and conducting.
+Francis recorded the song on October 18, 1960, in a New York City recording session with Stan Applebaum arranging and conducting.

 The theme song, "Where the Boys Are", peaked at No. 4 in the U.S. and became Connie Francis's signature tune.
 It was covered by many other artists.

 Besides the theme song, Francis sang "Turn on the Sunshine", another Sedaka-Greenfield composition, in the film.

-The film's soundtrack also features "Have You Met Miss Fandango?", sung by co-star Barbara Nichols and featured music by Victor Young and lyrics by Stella Unger.
+The film's soundtrack also features "Have You Met Miss Fandango?", sung by co-star Barbara Nichols, with music by Victor Young and lyrics by Stella Unger.

 MGM did not release a soundtrack album for Where the Boys Are.

 Reception

 The film was a success at the box office.
 MGM signed Henry Levin, Dolores Hart, Prentiss and Hutton to long-term contracts.